-105 Table 1: Summary of Discussion at February 22 nd , 2010 POH nterim configuration at Moodie Drive (interim) 1.1 Q: Has the level of service (LOS) at Moodie Drive for the interim configuration been investigated?
+Table 1: Summary of Discussion at February 22 nd , 2010 POH 1.0 In iterim configuration at Moodie Drive (interim) 1.1 Q: Has the level of service (LOS) at Moodie Drive for the interim configuration been investigated?
 A: The LOS is being modelled and opportunities for signal priority for buses will be explored.
 1.2 Q: Have changing employment patterns at the Nortel campus been taken into account when planning for the terminus of the interim configuration at Moodie Drive?
 A: Modelling of the Moodie Drive terminus is based on 2031 projections that take into account the full build out of the Nortel campus.
 Also, the TMP figures are based on the full build out of the Nortel campus.
 1.3 Q: When will the design of the interim intersection at Moodie Drive be complete?
 A: The interim and ultimate configurations, including the design of the intersection at Moodie Drive will be completed for presentation to Transit Committee in the summer of 2010.
 POST-MEETING NOTE: The presentation of the recommended plan to Transit Committee is currently scheduled for July 12, 2010.
 1.4 Q: What is the potential for increased congestion and restricted traffic movements at the intersection during the interim?
-A: The intersection must achieve a minimum LOS to be carried forward for further consideration and will be modelled and monitored to ensure this LOS is maintained.
+A: The intersection must achieve a minimum LOS to be carried forward for further consideration 1.5 and will be modelled and monitored to ensure this LOS is maintained.
 1.5 Q: What is the duration of the interim configuration?
-A: The interim configuration at Moodie Drive will be in effect until at least 2031, or until such time as population and employment density in the west urban community necessitates the construction of the Transitway from Moodie to Eagleson Road.
+A. The interim configuration at Mandia Drive will be in offect with at least 2021, or with such A: The interim configuration at Moodie Drive will be in effect until at least 2031, or until such time as population and employment density in the west urban community necessitates the construction of the Transitway from Moodie to Eagleson Road.
 This will be determined through future TMP updates.
 1.6 Q: Would a declining LOS result in terminating the interim project?
+1.0 Q. Would a deciming LOS result in terminating the internit project?
 A: The intersection at Moodie Drive would be designed to maintain an acceptable LOS based on current traffic, population and employment projections.
 The configuration would be monitored to ensure this level of service in maintained.
 2.0 T ransit Operations 2.1 Q: What is the meaning of "transit service reliability"?
+L